gtelang/PackageHandoff/README.md

 If you want to add implementations of new algorithms or bug-fixes to existing ones inside `PackageHandoff.org`, use Emacs's Org mode and tangle the file using `C-c C-v t`.

-(TODOL Add more detailed instructions on how to edit the code)
+(TODO: Add more detailed instructions on how to edit the code)